cspr-rad/kairos-spec/src/spec.typ

 - [tag:FRD02] Transaction data should be written by known, verified entities only
 - [tag:FRD03] Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
 - [tag:FRD04] Transaction data should not be written if the verification of the proof of the interactions fails
+- [tag:FRD04] Transaction data should be stored redundantly

 == Non-functional requirements

 These are qualitative requirements, such as "it should be fast" and could e.g. be benchmarked.

 - [tag:NRB00] The application should not leak any private nor sensitive informations like private keys
-- [tag:NRB01] The backend API needs to be designed in a way such that it's easy to swap out a web-UI implementation
+- [tag:NRB01] The backend API needs to be designed in a way such that it's easy to swap out a client implementation
-- [tag:NRB02] The web-UI should load fast
+- [tag:NRB02] The CLI should load fast
-- [tag:NRB03] The web-UI should respond on user interactions fast
+- [tag:NRB03] The CLI should respond on user interactions fast
-- [tag:NRB04] The web-UI should be designed in a user friendly way
+- [tag:NRB04] The CLI should be designed in a user friendly way
-- [tag:NRB05] The web-UI should achieve a very high score running Google lighthouse against it

 = High-level design <high-level-design>